flrnd/nestjs-graphql-example/README.md

 NestJS GraphQL API example with unit and e2e tests.

+I use `pnpm` as my node manager, you can use whatever you like, simply remove the pnpm-lock.yaml file and use `npm|yarn` or whatever you like instead.

 ## Scripts

 The following scripts are here to help you get up and running in a development environment as quickly as possible.